A Texas school is devastated by church shooting

 Sutherland Springs lost about 5 percent of its population of 400.
 The town’s children go to school in nearby communities.

-The official release of the names of the dead on Wednesday changed rumors to facts and brought more pain, residents said.
+The official release of the names of the dead on Wednesday changed rumours to facts and brought more pain, residents said.

-“We may need more grief counselors,” Stockdale Independent School District Superintendent Daniel Fuller said.
+“We may need more grief counsellors,” Stockdale Independent School District Superintendent Daniel Fuller said.

-Mary Beth Fisk, chief executive of the San Antonio-based Ecumenical Center, has brought about 20 counselors to Sutherland Springs.
+Mary Beth Fisk, chief executive of the San Antonio-based Ecumenical Center, has brought about 20 counsellors to Sutherland Springs.

 “It will be a long process of recovery.
 Often people take one step forward and three steps back,” Fisk said.

 Sandy Phillips knows that process.
-Her daughter Jessica was one of 12 people killed when a gunman opened fire in a movie theater in Aurora, Colorado, on July 20, 2012.
+Her daughter Jessica was one of 12 people killed when a gunman opened fire in a movie theatre in Aurora, Colorado, on July 20, 2012.

 Phillips set up a support group for survivors of mass shootings and plans to visit Sutherland Springs next week to help families.

-“What they don’t understand is that their whole community has been damaged and traumatized,” said Phillips, who traveled to Las Vegas and Orlando in the wake of mass shootings in those cities.
+“What they don’t understand is that their whole community has been damaged and traumatized,” said Phillips, who travelled to Las Vegas and Orlando in the wake of mass shootings in those cities.

 Reporting by Jon Herskovitz and Lisa Garza; Additional reporting by Andrew Hay; Writing by Andrew Hay; Editing by Matthew Lewis and Grant McCool